qnl/qdit/README.md

-# Qdit: Quantum Nanoelectronics Laboratory Library
+# Qdit: QNL's qudit tool shed

 Qdit is a Python package for working with qudit (d-dimensional quantum) systems.
 Built on top of Google's Cirq framework, it provides tools for quantum circuit generation, noise modeling, and randomized benchmarking.